 Different Sommelier Certification Types

 - Introductory Sommelier Course.
-This is a short, 2-day course that focuses on viticulture, the winemaking process, cultivars, classifications, tasting techniques, and wine service.
+This short, 2-day course focuses on viticulture, the winemaking process, cultivars, classifications, tasting techniques, and wine service.

 - Certified Sommelier Course.
 This is a 1-day examination that includes blind tastings, theory, and tests on wine services.

-This is a great certification as it is rather broad, covering wine history, theory, and practical examinations.
+Wine and Spirit Education Trust (WSET) is an excellent certification as it is rather broad, covering wine history, theory, and practical examinations.
 However, the focus is on restaurant work.
 There are WSET-affiliated schools around the country.
 Keep in mind that WSET works on a franchise model: the only requirement to become a franchisee is to have attended WSET classes.
 This means the quality of education can differ widely.

 - Level 1.
 This is a 2-day course on the basics of wine.